 For the areas of the horses that are in light I used a lot more burnt sienna in the mix and a little titanium white.
 I paint the horses with much smaller brushes, mostly using No.0 synthetic round brushes for more accurate marks.

-Once I had finished painting the horses I completed this artwork by tidying up areas in the various zones of the painting and restating the dark values in the clouds, shadows and rock formations.
+Once I had finished painting the horses, I completed this artwork by tidying up areas in the various zones of the painting and restating the dark values in the clouds, shadows and rock formations.

 Painting like Edgar Payne doesn’t have to be difficult at all, in fact, it will help you immensely to develop your painting skills.
-With a few colours and a little practice, you can apply these techniques to create your own beautiful landscape paintings inspired by the masters such as the great Edgar Payne.
+With a few colors and a little practice, you can apply these techniques to create your own beautiful landscape paintings inspired by the masters such as the great Edgar Payne.

-I hope you enjoyed this written painting demonstration, however, I have only scratched the surface as there is way more to this painting.
+I hope you enjoyed this written painting demonstration; however, I have only scratched the surface as there is way more to this painting.
 Check out my painting tutorial videos and other content available on my Patreon channel.